cakephp/docs/en/controllers/scaffolding.rst

 you’re up and running.

 CakePHP’s scaffolding is pretty cool.
 It allows you to get a basic CRUD application up and going in minutes.
-So cool that you'll want to use it in production apps.
-Now, we think its cool too, but please realize that scaffolding is... well... just scaffolding.
+It's so cool that you'll want to use it in production apps.
+Now, we think it's cool too, but please realize that scaffolding is... well... just scaffolding.
 It's a loose structure you throw up real quick during the beginning of a project in order to get started.
 It isn't meant to be completely flexible, it’s meant as a temporary way to get up and going.
-If you find yourself really wanting to customize your logic and your views, its time to pull your scaffolding down in order to write some code.
+If you find yourself really wanting to customize your logic and your views, it's time to pull your scaffolding down in order to write some code.
 CakePHP’s Bake console, covered in the next section, is a great next step: it generates all the code that would produce the same result as the most current scaffold.